Chaeun Lee: Career

 Lee competed in the men's halfpipe in the 2022 Beijing Winter Olympics at just 15 years old, making him the youngest male athlete at the Beijing Games.

 In 2023, Lee won the gold medal in the halfpipe at the FIS Freestyle Ski and Snowboarding World Championships 2023 in Bakuriani, Georgia.
 The 16-year-old was the first South Korean to win a gold medal in any skiing or snowboarding discipline and also the youngest male snowboard gold medalist in world championship history.

 At the 2024 Winter Youth Olympics in Gangwon Province, South Korea, Lee grabbed two gold medals in snowboard men's slopestyle and halfpipe.
 He became the first South Korean to win a gold medal in snowboarding at any Winter Olympic competition.

 Lee took men's snowboard slopestyle gold at the Harbin 2025 Asian Winter Games.
-Lee scored 90.00 points with a triple cork 1440 on his third run to claim gold in the men's snowboard slopestyle final.
+Lee scored 90.00 points with a backside triple cork 1440 on his third run to claim gold in the men's snowboard slopestyle final.

+Lee finished sixth with 87.50 points in the men's halfpipe at the 2026 Milan-Cortina Winter Olympics.

+He failed to complete his first two runs but flawlessly executed the frontside triple cork 1620—a technique involving three inverted flips and four-and-a-half rotations while jumping forward.
+At that moment, he became the first in the world to perform it.
+While double cork 1620s had been done before, the triple cork 1620 was uncharted territory.